Boundary phase transitions of two-dimensional quantum critical XXZ model: Introduction

 In the dangling spin chain case with easy-plane anisotropy, we find a boundary phase diagram similar to the O(3) symmetric case studied in Ref. \cite{Jian2021}.
 The boundary has either a VBS order with ordinary critical behavior, or a long-range AF order with extraordinary critical behavior.
 In the latter case, the long-range AF order is shown based on the solution of the Callan-Symanzik equation of the spin correlation function.
-In the dangling ladder case, a spin-singlet phase with ordinary critical behavior without breaking any symmetry emerges besides the AF order phases on the boundary.
+In the dangling ladder case, the boundary can be either in a spin-singlet phase with ordinary critical behavior without breaking any symmetry, or in an AF ordered phase with extraordinary critical behavior.
 Therefore, the RG analysis is consistent with the boundary phases observed in numerical simulations of the quantum XXZ and O(3) models.

 The rest of the paper is organized as follows.
 The boundary critical behavior of the 2D quantum critical XXZ model with a dangling spin chain and with a dangling two-leg ladder is studied in Sec. \ref{sec:chain} and \ref{sec:ladder}, respectively.
-In each section, we first review the bosonization and the quantum phase diagram of the spin chain or the two-leg ladder for completeness, then we consider the coupling with the bulk and the boundary phase diagram of the coupled system.
+In each section, we first review the bosonization and the quantum phase diagram of the spin chain or the two-leg ladder, then we consider the coupling with the bulk and derive the boundary phase diagram of the coupled system from the coupled RG equations.
 We consider the effect of weak velocity difference between the bulk and the boundary modes in Sec. \ref{sec:velocity}, and conclude in Sec. \ref{sec:summary}.